nemild/hack-the-media/README.md

 # Hack the Media
 ### tl;dr

-A media literacy guide that highlights ways that our media sources can give us a flawed view of the world (also there is a [technology industry-specific media guide](software-engineers-media-guide.md) and a [financial media guide](financial-media-guide.md)).
+A media literacy guide that highlights ways that our media sources can give us a flawed view of the world (there is also a [technology industry media guide](software-engineers-media-guide.md) and a [financial media guide](financial-media-guide.md)).

 ![Puppet cutting it's string - Male](https://www.nemil.com/musings/images/male-puppet-small.png) ![Puppet cutting it's string - Female](https://www.nemil.com/musings/images/female-puppet-small.png)

 <small>*These images are available to use freely ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
-Free stickers can be requested [here](http://eepurl.com/cxs5Zr) — original SVGs are [here](https://www.nemil.com/musings/images/boy-eng-puppet.svg)) and [here](https://www.nemil.com/musings/images/girl-eng-puppet.svg).*</small>
+Free stickers can be requested [here](http://eepurl.com/cxs5Zr) — original SVGs are [here](https://www.nemil.com/musings/images/boy-eng-puppet.svg) and [here](https://www.nemil.com/musings/images/girl-eng-puppet.svg).*</small>

 ### Background
 There are many ways for motivated parties to “hack” humans by influencing their media sources and fellow community members.